dotaheor/unify-Go-builtin-and-custom-generics/README.md

 	// The only exported function is used as the output of the generic.
 	// NOTE: the name of the declared function is not important,
 	//       as long as it is exported.
-	//       It is recommended to use the same name as the gen. func ConvertSlice(x []OldElement) []NewElement {
+	//       It is recommended to use the same name as the gen, if possible. func ConvertSlice(x []OldElement) []NewElement {
 		if x == nil {
 			return nil